Blake Nelson Boyd: Disney symbolism

 Walt Disney visited and considered Slidell, Louisiana, Boyd's birthplace, as the location for Walt Disney World, before deciding upon Orlando, Florida.
 Disney World opened on Boyd's first birthday.
 Boyd's grandmother, Frida Boyd, was a secretary at Disney World and his two uncles (just a decade or less older than Boyd) worked there in their teenage years.
 Boyd visited this personal "mecca" every year until he was a teenager himself.
 Disney imagery is a recurring theme in Boyd's work.
 His paintings reinterpret the Disney images drawn from nineteenth century European fairytales.
 The depiction of characters such as Pinocchio, Alice in Wonderland, and Snow White, in the medieval medium of water gilding, acknowledges them as contemporary Icons.
 (Bryan Batt features one of Boyd's gilded Snow White paintings "Hard Luck Woman #11" in his 2011 book Big, Easy Style: Creating Rooms You Love to Live In.)

 Boyd has been photographing celebrities in Mickey Mouse Ears since the early 1990s.
 Artists in this series include Harry Shearer, Doug and Mike Starn, Sir Peter Blake and Tracey Emin, who sewed her own mouse ears for the project.

 Boyd Satellite

 In late December 2012 Boyd and partner, architect and educator Ginette Bone, founded Boyd Satellite Gallery on Julia Street at the heart of the established New Orleans Arts District.
 The gallery showcases regional and national contemporary art and offers an alternative space for national and international artists to create or curate site specific projects.

 The inaugural exhibition, “megalomania”, opened January 5, 2013 and featured portraits of Boyd by 38 artists including Derek Boshier, Dave Eggers, Al Jaffee, Larry King, Taylor Mead, Andres Serrano and Holly Woodlawn.

+The physical location shut down in 2019 but has remained an online presence.